Nevermind: Critical reception

 Geffen's press promotion for Nevermind was lower than that typical of a major record label.
 The label's publicist primarily targeted music publications with long lead times for publication as well as magazines in the Seattle area.
 The unexpectedly positive feedback from critics who had received the album convinced the label to consider increasing the album's original print run.

 At first, Nevermind did not receive many reviews, and many publications ignored the album.
 Months after its release and after "Smells Like Teen Spirit" garnered airplay, print media organizations were "scrambling" to cover the phenomenon the album had become.
 However, by that point, much of the attention fell on Cobain rather than the album itself.
 The reviews that did initially appear were largely positive.
-Karen Schoemer of The New York Times wrote, "With 'Nevermind,' Nirvana has certainly succeeded.
-There are enough intriguing textures, mood shifts, instrumental snippets and inventive word plays to provide for hours of entertainment."
-Schoemer concluded, "'Nevermind' is more sophisticated and carefully produced than anything peer bands like Dinosaur Jr. and Mudhoney have yet offered."
+Karen Schoemer of The New York Times wrote, "With Nevermind, Nirvana has certainly succeeded.
+There are enough intriguing textures, mood shifts, instrumental snippets and inventive word plays to provide for hours of entertainment ...
+Nevermind is more sophisticated and carefully produced than anything peer bands like Dinosaur Jr. and Mudhoney have yet offered."

-Entertainment Weekly gave Nevermind an A− rating, and reviewer David Browne argued that on Nevermind, Nirvana "never entertain the notion" of wanting to sound "normal", compared to other contemporary alternative bands.
+Entertainment Weekly gave Nevermind an A− rating.
+The reviewer, David Browne, wrote that Nirvana "never entertain the notion" of wanting to sound "normal", compared to other contemporary alternative bands.
 Concluding his enthusiastic review for the British Melody Maker, Everett True wrote that "When Nirvana released Bleach all those years ago, the more sussed among us figured they had the potential to make an album that would blow every other contender away.
 My God have they proved us right."
 Spin gave Nevermind a favorable review stating that "you'll be humming all the songs for the rest of your life—or at least until your CD-tape-album wears out."
 Select compared the band to Jane's Addiction, Sonic Youth, and Pixies, stating that the album "proves that Nirvana truly belong in such high company."